This Program is For:

 That's 40 hours per week working on projects.
 Most of this work is something interesting to people interested in Permaculture.
 Some of this work is simply chores that need to be done.

-Here's one of our recent winter projects:
+Here's some of our recent projects:

 Food staples will be provided, although it is hoped that boots will eventually provide food for themselves and future boots by setting up garden systems.

 Either party can end this relationship at any time.

 The 40 hours per week is called "project labor".
 All boots are expected to chip in to the cooking for the boots and cleaning up after the boots.
 Plus four to eight hours per week of "nest labor" that would include shoveling snow, deep cleaning, maintenance, garden harvesting ... things of short term benefit to the boots. (planting a garden to feed people months into the future falls into "project labor", harvesting from a garden to feed yourself and other boots in the next few days falls into "nest labor")

 To get on the waiting list, you must pay the non-refundable fee of $100 per person. (reminder, this is a drug and tobacco free campus)